OWASP/owasp-mastg/docs/MASTG/techniques/ios/MASTG-TECH-0096.md

 ## Memory Dump

-You can dump the app's process memory with @@@objection and [Fridump](https://github.com/Nightbringer21/fridump "Fridump").
+You can dump the app's process memory with #MASTG-TOOL-0038 and [Fridump](https://github.com/Nightbringer21/fridump "Fridump").
 To take advantage of these tools on a non-jailbroken device, the Android app must be repackaged with `frida-gadget.so` and re-signed.
 A detailed explanation of this process is in the section "[Dynamic Analysis on Non-Jailbroken Devices](#dynamic-analysis-on-non-jailbroken-devices "Dynamic Analysis on Non-Jailbroken Devices").
 To use these tools on a jailbroken phone, simply have frida-server installed and running.

 With objection it is possible to dump all memory of the running process on the device by using the command `memory dump all`.